monkvision/monkjs/configs/typescript-config/README.md

 # @monkvision/typescript-config
-This package provides the TSConfgis used in MonkJs Typescript projects.
+This package provides the TSConfigs used in MonkJs Typescript projects.
+It also exports useful type declarations for compiling.

 # Install
 To install the project simply run the following command :